Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 \subsection{A smoothness theorem}

-In \cite[Section 4]{BudzynskiKondrackiKrolak01} the question was posed whether a compact Cauchy horizon is necessarily smooth.
-A negative answer was given by the same authors in \cite[Section 4]{BudzynskiKondrackiKrolak03}, where it was also mentioned that compactness together with some energy condition might be sufficient to guarantee smoothness.
+In \cite[Section~4]{BudzynskiKondrackiKrolak01} the question was posed whether a compact Cauchy horizon is necessarily smooth.
+A negative answer was given by the same authors in \cite[Section~4]{BudzynskiKondrackiKrolak03}, where it was also mentioned that compactness together with some energy condition might be sufficient to guarantee smoothness.
 In this section, we show using methods from \cite{CDGH01} that this is indeed the case.
+When our proofs parallel those in \cite{CDGH01}, we will adhere to the notation in \cite{CDGH01}.